 2. TBI Treatment Standing Up

-First, you stand facing the radiotherapy machine and later you turn around so that your back faces the machine and you receive the treatment.
+First, you stand facing the radiotherapy machine, and later, you turn around so that your back faces the machine and receive the treatment.

 Proton therapy is also known as proton beam therapy.

-It is a type of radiation therapy which uses protons instead of X-rays to treat cancer.
+It is a type of radiation therapy that uses protons instead of X-rays to treat cancer.

 A proton is a highly charged particle used to kill cancer cells at high energy.

-Doctors may recommend proton therapy alone or it can be combined with chemotherapy, surgery, x-ray radiation or Immunotherapy.
+Doctors may recommend proton therapy alone or combined with chemotherapy, surgery, x-ray radiation, or Immunotherapy.